Skip to main content

 White-box testing allows the tester to have complete open access to all applications and systems.
 The tester is granted high-level privileges access to the network and can view source code.

-White-box testing aims to identify potential weaknesses in various areas such as logical vulnerabilities, potential security exposures, security misconfigurations, poorly written development code, and lack-of-defensive measures.
+White-box testing aims to identify potential weaknesses in various areas such as logical vulnerabilities, potential security exposures, security misconfigurations, poorly written development code, and lack of defensive measures.
 This type of assessment is more comprehensive, as both internal and external vulnerabilities are evaluated from a 'behind the scenes' point of view that is unavailable to typical attackers.

 Once again, because so much time is required to review all aspects of the system thoroughly, white-box testing is generally reserved for high-risk systems or those that process sensitive data.

-A Summary of Black-Box vs Grey-Box vs White-Box
+A Summary of Black-Box vs Grey-Box vs White-Box Penetration Testing

 Penetration Testing Infographic